Joshua-Stapleton/snap-gpt/README.md

-This lightweight system implements text extraction for the purpose of answering questions posed in images automatically using LLMs.
+This lightweight system implements text extraction / OCR for the purpose interacting with image text using LLMs.
 It is designed to be used in conjunction with the [OpenAI API](https://openai.com/) (Both GPT-3 and GPT-4 functionality offered).
+Once started, the system runs in the background; at any given moment, you can screenshot a particularly vexing question or text-based problem, and within a few seconds you will receive a chatGPT / GPT-generated answer.

 To setup, ensure to run:
 ```